thenativeweb/node-cqrs-domain/README.md

 	  // the command name
 	  // optional, default is file name without extension,
 	  // if name is '' it will handle all commands that matches the appropriate aggregate
+	  // if name is an array of strings it will handle all commands that matches the appropriate name
 	  name: 'unregisterAllContactInformation',

 	  // optional, default 0
 	  version: 2,

 	  // optional, if not defined it will use what is defined as default in aggregate or pass the whole command
 	  payload: 'payload',

 	  // optional
 	  description: 'firstname should always be set',

 	  // optional, default Infinity, all pre-conditions will be sorted by this value
 	  priority: 1
 	}, function (data, aggregate, callback) {
 	  // data is the command data
 	  // aggregate is the aggregate object
 	  // callback is optional, if not defined as function argument you can throw errors or return errors here (sync way)

 	  if (!agg.has('firstname')) {
 	    return callback('not personalized');
 	    // or